Your cart is empty. Let's fix that!

 Additional iron is often needed during pregnancy.
 Iron deficiency rates are highest for young women, infants, and children under the age of two years old.
 Without it, the brain doesn’t get enough oxygen to make energy.
 Iron:

-Iron supports fundamental cellular functions including energy-yielding metabolism, DNA synthesis, oxygen transport, and neuronal functions critical for brain and muscular function.
+Iron supports fundamental cellular functions including energy-yielding metabolism, DNA synthesis, oxygen transport, and neuronal functions important for brain and muscular function.

 This translates into positive effects on cognitive and psychological processes, including mental and physical fatigue (46).